Trustteam-Git/crowdsec/README.md

+# Under construction
+The repository is ready to use locally, but the list.txt on github does not yet get updated automatically because of no server to deploy it on yet.

 # Crowdsec list for use on other devices
 ## Run it locally
 You can pull the repository to setup a crowdsec API and bouncer in docker.